razterizer/TextUR/README.md

 `./textel -f <source_texture_filename> -c <target_texture_filename>`.
 ## Keys

- * WASD or arrow keys to navigate the cursor or selecting a textel preset.
+ * wasd (lower case) or arrow keys to navigate the cursor or selecting a textel preset.
 When in the textel menu, left and right (or A and D) scrolls from material to material for quicker navigation among the different textel presets.
+ * WASD (upper case) keys scrolls the texture page-wise.
  * Space : enter selected textel preset under cursor.
  * `Z` : undo.
  * `SHIFT + Z` : redo.